dd32/td-gh-ex/readme.txt

 #######################  Changelog ######################
+= 3.4.32 October 17th 2016 =
+* fixed : added back function tc__f() for retro-compatibility
+* updated : grey.css is now the default skin, color #5A5A5A.
+No impact for previous version users using the old default skin (blue3.css)

 = 3.4.31 October 16th 2016 =
+* fixed : wrong class name in czr-init.php
 * fixed : footer widgets not displayed
-* fixed : wrong class name in czr-init.php

 = 3.4.30 October 15th 2016 =
 * added : in single post, new wp filter : apply_filters( 'tc_single_post_section_class', array( 'entry-content' )